meltyourface/blank/posts/Attendant-spirits/Esoteric-Ritual-for-Attendant-Spirit-Analysis/index.md

 ## The Ritual of the Attendant Spirit's Revelation

-Objective: To accurately decipher the intrinsic characteristics and underlying intentions of an unfamiliar attendant spirit.
+**Objective**: To accurately decipher the intrinsic characteristics and underlying intentions of an unfamiliar attendant spirit.

-Preparation:
+**Preparation**:

 1. Set up a sacred space: Thoroughly clean and purify the area in which the ritual will be performed, casting a protective circle around the perimeter and invoking positive energies to assist you.